discourse/discourse-subscriptions/README.md

 Be very careful to keep your Stripe private keys safe and secure at all times.

 **It is important to note** that if you were to shut down your instance of Discourse, uninstall this plugin or your site were to go offline, Stripe will continue to bill your customers for your service.
 It is your responsibility to manage your customers and provide the service they are paying for.
-This software offers no warranty of any kind.

 Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customer's, payments and subscriptions.